Vision of Love: Music and lyrics

 "Vision of Love" is a pop and R&B love song with gospel and soul influences.
 It incorporates heavy backup vocals during the song's bridge and features usage of Carey's whistle register and melisma.
 Author Chris Nickson described the song and its vocals:

 "['Vision of Love'] was the perfect introduction to her voice.
 With an ideal slow-dancing tempo, it still managed to swing, with Mariah's background vocals (herself multi-tracked) answering her lead.
 On the final chorus, her voice flew towards those trademark high notes before the instruments drop out, leaving Mariah to sing her way out to the tune's climax alone."

-"Vision of Love" is set in common time and in the key of C major.
+Sheet music for "Vision of Love" shows the key of C major (C mixolydian) in common time.
 Carey's vocal range spans from the low-note of E♭3 to the high whistle note of C7.
 The song's lyrics and melody were written and composed by Carey, with Margulies, Miller, Klyce and Rip on the instrumentals.
 Lawrence and Walden produced the song, which heavily deviated from its original version on Carey's demo.
 Michael Slezak from Entertainment Weekly wrote regarding the song's instrumentation and vocals "From those opening sci-fi-esque synths to that signature dog-whistle high note, Mariah's very first single is inspired: Even folks who object to her trademark vocal excesses are hard-pressed to fault this rousing, gospel-tinged song about finding 'the one that I needed.'"